satyamyadav/awesome-microlibs/readme.md

 * [through2-filter](https://github.com/brycebaril/through2-filter) - A through2 to create an Array.prototype.filter analog for streams.
 * [through2-map](https://github.com/brycebaril/through2-map) - A through2 to create an Array.prototype.map analog for streams.
 * [stream-spigot](https://github.com/brycebaril/node-stream-spigot) - A readable stream generator, useful for testing or converting simple functions into Readable streams.
+* [concat-stream](https://github.com/maxogden/concat-stream) - writable stream that concatenates strings or data and calls a callback with the result.

 ## Contribute